karthick-git/DevOps-Resources/Cucumber/Cucumber.md

 Cucumber with TestNG:
 To convert a Junit project to TestNG, just add the TestNG depenedencies in pom.xml.
 Add a TestRunner class with the available template on the internet and just update the paths.
 Add a TestNG.xml file and provide the TestRunner class inside it.
 Best to execute it as Maven from cmd instead of Running the TestNG xml file.
+Use mvn clean install command.